dfds/crossplane-configuration-dfds/README.md

 - examples
     - Contains examples of ProviderConfig files and composite resources in the relevant subfolders
 - package
-    - Contains the composite resource definition manifest files in the relevant subfolders with the package configuration at the top level
+    - Contains the composite resource definition manifest files in the relevant versioned subfolders (I.e package\containerregistries\v1) with the package configuration at the top level
+- package\aws
+    - Contains RBAC composites of AWS resources to work in multi-tenancy cluster.
+See the README in this folder

-New resources should go into a sub-folder inside packages and an example of the resource should go into a sub-folder of the same name under examples.
+New resources should go into a versioned sub-folder inside packages and an example of the resource should go into a sub-folder of the same name under examples.

 ## Building